 During the rollout, do not get hung up with identify basic tasks, but rather competencies.
 A task is normally identified with a particular job, duty, or project; while a competency is a knowledge structure and/or related skill sets that will guide a person throughout a chosen career path.

-For example, if one is in the training profession, then having a good knowledge base on ADDIE will help guide her throughout her career path, such as being a trainer, designer, consultant, or project manager.
+For example, if a person is in the training profession, then having a good understanding of ADDIE (ISD) will help guide her throughout her career path, such as being a trainer, designer, consultant, or project manager.
 Within that competency, there are basic tasks or concepts that are used in particular functions of training.
-For example, a learning objective is normally written by a designer, while the trainer uses it as a guide to ensure the end-results are met.
+For example, a learning objective is normally written by a designer, while an instructor uses it as a guide to ensure the end-results are met.
 In addition, a good consultant might never use the term in particular situations knowing it will only confuse the present clients.

-A task basic fits in the third component of the capability model — performer outcome; while a competency, along with the attributes, allows ones to effectively perform the tasks.
+A task basicly fits in the third component of the capability model — performer outcome; while a competency, along with the attributes, allows ones to effectively perform the tasks.